msemjan/msemjan.github.io/content/posts/creating-a-blog-with-hugo.md

 ---
-title: "Creating a blog with Hugo"
+author: M. Semjan
-date: 2023-03-26T21:58:30+02:00
+date: "2023-03-26T21:58:30+02:00"
-type: post
 draft: false
-author: M. Semjan
-summary: "Hugo is a fast framework for building websites written in Go.
-With this post, you will learn how to create a simple blog with Hugo."
+summary: Hugo is a fast framework for building websites written in Go.
+With this post, you will learn how to create a simple blog with Hugo.
 tags:
 - Hugo
 - Blog
 - Writing
+title: Creating a blog with Hugo
+type: post
 ---
 # Creating a blog with Hugo